Position Number: ACA21-377

 This twelve (12) month per year position will be on an individual contract.
 Salary placement will be Range 15 of the Administrative Salary Schedule.
 Initial salary placement will be based on education and experience.
 An excellent benefit package, including medical, vision, dental, life and Section 125 is offered.

 Sedentary position requires use of a computer and related equipment for extended periods of time; frequently exerting 10 to 20 pounds of force to move objects; communicating and providing information to others; work outside on all parts of the campus and in varying weather conditions.
+Travel from site-to-site.
 In the event of an emergency, employees will be relied upon to serve as emergency service workers.

 CONDITIONS OF EMPLOYMENT